-After extensive refurbishment, Silver Cloud is the most spacious and comfortable ice class vessel in expedition cruising.
-Her large suites, her destination itineraries and her unparalleled service make her truly special.
-Her four dining options will tantalize your taste buds and as 80% of her suites include a veranda, watching a breaching whale or a few cavorting penguins has never been so personal.
+Silver Cloud and her sister, Silver Wind, are the most spacious and comfortable ice class vessels in expedition cruising.
+Their large suites, destination itineraries and unparalleled service make them truly special.
+Their four dining options will tantalize your taste buds and as 80% of their suites include a veranda, watching a breaching whale or a few cavorting penguins has never been so personal.
 Broad sweeping decks with multiple open spaces and a swimming pool complete what is surely the most distinctive expedition ship sailing today.
-A limited number of guests in polar waters, mean that Silver Cloud has the highest space to guest and crew to guest ratios in expedition cruising.
-With her 16 zodiacs, 10 kayaks, possibilities are almost limitless with ship-wide simultaneous explorations.
-Finally, a team of up to 22 passionate and dedicated expedition experts are always at hand to ensure your voyage is enhanced every step of the way.
+A limited number of guests in polar waters, mean that these ships have the highest space to guest and crew to guest ratios in expedition cruising.
+With their 16+ zodiacs, 10+ kayaks, possibilities are almost limitless with ship-wide simultaneous explorations.
+Finally, a team of 22+ passionate and dedicated expedition experts are always at hand to ensure your voyage is enhanced every step of the way.

 LENGTH: 514.14 Feet / 156.7 Meters